bretif/docker-seafile/README.md

     STATIC_FILES_DIR :      Where static files are stored.
 Defaults to /opt/seafile/nginx/ NGINX_SSL_KEY :         Path to Key file for SSL config.
 Defaults to false NGINX_SSL_CERT :        Path to Cert file for SSL config.
-Defaults to false SSL_BASE_DIR :          Path in NGINX container where certificats are stored.
+Defaults to false NGINX_URLS :            URLs that wille be added in vhost.
+Format URL1:URL2:...URLX.
+Defaults to False SSL_BASE_DIR :          Path in NGINX container where certificats are stored.
 Defaults to /etc/nginx/certs